juanifioren/django-oidc-provider/docs/sections/settings.rst

  * ``client``: Instance of the client.

-The hook function should return a list of `jwkest.jwk.RSAKey` of the available keys.
+The hook function should return a `List[jwkest.jwk.RSAKey]` of the available keys.

 Default is::